Withlast year, protecting your information is more important now than ever. So how can you protect yourself?

 It’s easy to fall into the trap of thinking only careless people fall victim to scams.
-But with company data breaches on the rise, and scammers becoming increasingly sophisticated, the risk is only getting bigger.
+But with, and scammers becoming increasingly sophisticated, the risk is only getting bigger.

 In fact, 12 people become a victim of identity theft each second.
 Now’s the time to take action and keep your identity - and your money - safe.

 Identity theft is when someone steals your personal information, like your name, address, date of birth, or credit card number.

 There are many ways a hacker could steal your personal information, whether that’s hacking into a company database, taking it from your social media profile, or scamming you into handing it over voluntarily (known as phishing).